-- Pretty Fly for a White Guy: Josh.
+- Pretty Fly for a White Guy: George.

 - Saved by the Platform Below: The lady who parodies Anna Morgan from The Ring jumps off a cliff only to crash into a tree branch.
 "Oh, shit!" she says before rolling off it.

 - Script Swap: Funny moment when the news anchor reads the messages typed into the teleprompter by Cindy and the janitor.